giraffekey/chartyourmusic/README.md

 # ChartYourMusic

 This project was inspired by [neverendingchartrendering.org](neverendingchartrendering.org).
-You can use it to create a chart of your favorite things to listen to, download it as an image, and share it with your internet pals!
+It was created as an open source alternative to the site with additional features and better support.
+The app is still very open to further development and will likely improve even further in the future.
+Contributions are appreciated and encouraged.

 The site is up and running [here](https://giraffekey.github.io/chart-your-music/).